emostov/validator-info/README.md

 2) Locally install the CLI bin and start up with help menu: `yarn local`

-3) Use the cli `val-info -noms HngUT2inDFPBwiey6ZdqhhnmPKHkXayRpWw9rFj55reAqvi` which should output something like
+3) Use the cli: `val-info -noms HngUT2inDFPBwiey6ZdqhhnmPKHkXayRpWw9rFj55reAqvi` which should output something like
       ```bash
       {
         nominators: [